 The Project Lifesaver bracelet is a one-ounce battery-operated radio wrist transmitter emitting an automatic tracking signal every second, 24 hours a day.
 The signal is tracked on the ground or in the air over several miles.
 As each bracelet has a unique radio frequency, the Project Lifesaver search team positively locates and identifies the person who has wandered away from home or a care facility.

 Members of the Project Lifesaver team are specially trained, in using electronic tracking equipment and the methods to communicate with a person who has Alzheimer’s Disease or related disorders.
 Locating the individual is only part of the mission.
 The person who has been located will be disoriented, anxious, and untrusting.
 The Project Lifesaver team knows how to approach the person, gain their trust, and put them at ease for the trip back home.

 Educational and community awareness programs have been a cornerstone to Project Lifesaver’s success.
 The Cherokee County Sheriff’s Office Project Lifesaver team members are also active in presenting information to civic groups, community clubs, and various healthcare providers throughout their communities.

-No injuries requiring an overnight hospital stay and No deaths.
-Everyone wearing a Project Lifesaver bracelet was located.
+No injuries requiring an overnight hospital stay and no deaths.
+Everyone wearing a Project Lifesaver bracelet was located - 100% Success Rate.